Türkiye's infrastructure and logistics: Demand for automated warehousing and material flow solutions in Turkish industry – Image: Xpert.Digital

 Development status and potential

-To date, only approximately 25 percent of Turkish industrial companies use automation technology in any form.
-This low penetration rate highlights the significant potential for investments in automated solutions.
-Industry experts estimate the annual market potential for automation investments at up to USD 4 billion.
+Currently, only about 25 percent of Turkish industrial companies use automation technology in any form.
+This low penetration rate highlights the significant potential for investment in automated solutions.
+Industry experts estimate the annual market potential for automation investments at up to US$4 billion.

-The Turkish government has recognized the critical importance of digital transformation for industry.
-Under the leadership of the Ministry of Industry and Technology, a comprehensive digital transformation strategy was developed and published as a strategy paper in 2018.
-This strategy paper addresses all aspects of digital transformation and serves as a roadmap for the modernization of Turkish industry.
+The Turkish government has recognized the central importance of digital transformation for industry.
+Under the leadership of the Ministry of Industry and Technology, a comprehensive strategy for digital transformation was developed and published as a strategy paper in 2018.
+This strategy examines all aspects of digital change and serves as a roadmap for the modernization of Turkish industry.

-A key component of this strategy is the planned establishment of ten nationwide centers for digital structural transformation.
-These centers are intended to advise at least 7,000 companies from various sectors on digitalization and automation issues and support their implementation.
+A key component of this strategy is the planned establishment of ten nationwide centers for digital structural change.
+These centers will advise and support at least 7,000 companies from various sectors on digitalization and automation issues.

 Specific demand for automation solutions

-The Turkish market is showing particular demand for horizontal order pickers with ergonomic lifts and vertical order pickers with lifting heights of up to 9,500 millimeters in large logistics centers in the contract logistics sector.
+The Turkish market shows particular demand for horizontal order pickers with ergonomic lifts and vertical order picking systems with lift heights of up to 9500 millimeters in large logistics hubs within the contract logistics sector.
 Fleet management systems for analyzing and optimizing forklift fleets are also gaining importance.

-The market for automated guided vehicle equipment in Turkey is estimated to reach $54.35 billion by 2032 and is expected to grow at a CAGR of 13.58 percent between 2025 and 2032.
-These figures underscore the significant potential for automated material handling systems.
+The market for automated guided vehicle (AGV) equipment in Turkey is estimated to reach US$54.35 billion by 2032 and is projected to grow at an annual rate of 13.58 percent between 2025 and 2032.
+These figures underscore the significant potential for automated material flow systems.

 Automated storage systems and stacker cranes